TSNLollipops/bloom-wars--Amaranth-Reckoning/design/Bloom_Wars_Character_Editor_v1.md

 This is the good news: nothing structural needs to change.
 Favorability (Antfarm §13.2) is already designed as one number per relationship, not a property of any specific named character — "a simple bar like in DAO," farmed the same way for anyone: fielded together on missions, Rec Room minigames (Poker, Fletchers, the peg game), sharing a drink at the ship bar.
 A created pilot slots into that exactly the way Rourke or Bosk does.
 No special case, no separate system — the karma the ask refers to already exists and already generalizes.

-Two real open questions this doc does need to raise, though, because they only become visible at the scale this doc is actually aiming for:
+One real design call this doc needs to make, because it only becomes visible at the scale this doc is actually aiming for:

-**Pair-scaling.** Favorability is per-*pair*, not per-pilot.
+**Pair-scaling — resolved, 25 Aug 2026.** Favorability is per-*pair*, not per-pilot.
 A hand-authored cast of ~20 by Act III (Antfarm §10) already implies up to 190 possible pairs if every pair were tracked.
 A player-built roster of 50 pushes that past 1,200.
-Pre-populating a full relationship matrix for a roster that size is real memory/data weight for numbers that mostly never matter — most pairs of pilots will never be fielded together. **Recommendation, easy to veto:** lazy-init.
-A pair's Favorability value doesn't exist until the first mission that fields both of them, and starts neutral from there.
-Cheaper to build, cheaper to store, and arguably more correct narratively — you don't have a relationship with someone you've never worked alongside.
+Pre-populating a full relationship matrix for a roster that size is real memory/data weight for numbers that mostly never matter — most pairs of pilots will never be fielded together.
+Maxime: "oh yeah, better to make them be generated only when they interact."
+Locked: **lazy-init.** A pair's Favorability value doesn't exist until the first mission that fields both of them, and starts neutral from there — nothing is pre-populated, nothing is computed for a pair that's never actually shared a mission.

-**Default standing for a brand-new pilot.** Same answer, same reasoning: neutral/unset toward everyone, including named pilots, until they're actually fielded together.
-No pilot starts "liked" or "disliked" by construction of being new.
+**Default standing for a brand-new pilot** falls out of the same call rather than needing a separate one: neutral/unset toward everyone, including named pilots, until they're actually fielded together.
+No pilot starts "liked" or "disliked" by construction of being new — there's no value to start them at until lazy-init creates one.

-Neither of these is decided here — they're flagged because a roster of 50 makes them real questions in a way a roster of 5 or 10 never surfaced.

 ## 4. Roster generation — solving the "50" problem directly